Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 1. Airports: Global Reach, Local Impacts

 - Competing airports.
-If a metropolitan area is serviced by more than one airport, traffic gets diluted since users have more choice, and connectivity is more challenging to establish.
+If a metropolitan area is serviced by more than one airport, traffic gets diluted since users have more choices, and connectivity is more challenging to establish.
 Therefore, proximity to other airports can impose limitations on traffic growth.

 - Physical capacity.
-Airports have a physical capacity related to the number and length of their runways and their terminals.
+Airports have a physical capacity related to the number and length of their runways and terminals.
 An airport unable to significantly expand its footprint (additional runways and terminals) will not be able to grow beyond a certain threshold, requiring the construction of a new airport at another location.

 A fundamental feature of airports is the degree to which they are embedded at several scales:

 - Global.
 Airports are key articulation points in the circulatory system of the global economy.
 They mediate the flows of passengers and freight.
 The importance of an airport in this regard is a function of its centrality and its intermediacy.
-The former term refers to a node’s role as an origin and destination gateway to a surrounding region, and the latter term refers to the degree to which a node serves as an interchange between different regions.
-The most important passenger and freight airports enjoy either centrality within one of the world’s foremost city-regions, intermediacy among key markets, or both.
+The former refers to a node’s role as an origin and destination gateway to a surrounding region, and the latter refers to the degree to which a node serves as an interchange between different regions.
+The most important passenger and freight airports enjoy centrality within one of the world’s foremost city regions, intermediacy among key markets, or both.
 Global outsourcing and offshoring have increased the importance of intermediacy on a global scale.
-For example, one factor propelling the growth of Dubai as an air transport hub is the fact with ultra-long-range aircraft like the B787 and the A350, almost any two locations on earth can be linked via a stop at Dubai International Airport.
+For example, one factor propelling the growth of Dubai as an air transport hub is the fact with ultra-long-range aircraft like the B787 and the A350, almost any two locations on Earth can be linked via a stop at Dubai International Airport.

 - Regional / National.
 While globe-straddling flights have garnered a lot of attention (e.g., Qantas Airways’ launch of the first nonstop flight between Australia and London in 2018), most flights do not cross international boundaries, and an even higher proportion (about 80 percent) stay within the same region.
 At this scale, the network of airports helps tie together nations and regions.
 For instance, the dense intra-regional network of flights through the nearly 300 airports with commercial services in Southeast Asia lace together the economies of the Association of Southeast Asian Nations (ASEAN).